pvdf pipe fitting banner (2)

 • Substantial thermal conductivity, even while operating at elevated temperatures

-• well over 100 years service life, even in highly acidic situations
+• Well over 100 years service life, even in highly acidic situations

-• very pure materials using natural methods.
+• Very pure materials using natural methods.

 • Welded joints should be made more secure with better welding technology.